18 June 2017

 This is inserted automatically when files are produced with IGP:Digital Publisher.
 The version number lets you understand the features supported in the package definition.

 EPUB 3.1 packaging is pretty much identical to ePub 3.x.x with no significant changes.
 All of this technical information is provided for publishers new to EPUB 3.1 to understand what makes an e-Book different from a website or other package.

 All of the packaging details are fully automatically handled by IGP:Digital Publisher through the Formats On Demand module.
 There is nothing to do except click the EPUB 3.1 Format button.

 The important thing is to take accessibility seriously when producing EPUB 3.1.
-This is especially important with interactive education content.
+This is especially important, and challenging, with interactive education content.

 IGP:FoundationXHTML was designed with accessibiity at the forefront by using power semantic in all tagging to the finest detail.
 This can then be process packaged to EPUB, e-Books and Websites.
 Good accessibility strategies need to be built in from the start, not added as an after-thought.
 Just one more strength of IGP:Digital Publisher.